Shop around for the best money transfer service when you need to send money to Spain

 When processed through a reputable provider, your funds are safely tracked until in the hands of your recipient.
 When sending money internationally, federal protections are in place that require banks, credit unions and money transfer companies to, for example, disclose all fees upfront and give you 30 minutes to cancel a transfer, assuming it hasn’t yet been picked up or deposited.

-Emergency cash transfers in Spain
+Same-day cash transfers in Spain